ElBretzel/dotfiles/README.md

 dbus
 A seat manager (elogind)
 [Fira Code Nerd Font](https://www.nerdfonts.com/font-downloads) (I use this font in dwm, slock, st. Can be changed in config header file)
-It should work on a musl system be I didn't tested it
+Everything should work on a musl system be I didn't tested it

 ## Dependencies